sharhan-alhassan/build-django-framework/README.md

 -  In the `api.py` of the `template` method, you'd notice `context=None`.

 - This should be fairly straightforward, right?
 The only thing you may be wondering about is why I gave context a default value of None, checked if it is None, and then set the value to an empty dictionary, {}?
 Why not just give it a default value of {} in the declaration?
 Well, dict is a mutable object and it is a bad practice to set a mutable object as a default value in Python.
 You can read more about this [here](https://docs.python-guide.org/writing/gotchas/#mutable-default-arguments).
 This is an excellent, and frequently asked, interview question for Pythonistas.

+### Middleware:
+- Basically, middleware is a component that can modify an HTTP request and/or response and is designed to be chained together to form a pipeline of behavioral changes during request processing.
+Examples of middleware tasks are request logging and HTTP authentication.
+The main point is that neither of these are fully responsible for responding to a client.
+Instead, each middleware changes the behavior in some way as part of the pipeline, leaving the actual response to come from something later in the pipeline.
+In our case, that something which actually responds to a client is our request handlers.
+Middlewares are wrappers around our WSGI app that have the ability to modify requests and responses.

+- From the bird's eye view, the code will look like this:

+    FirstMiddleware(SecondMiddlware(our_wsgi_app))

+- So, when a request comes in, it hits `FirstMiddleware` first, which modifies the request in some way and sends it over to `SecondMiddleware`. `SecondMiddleware` then modifies the request and sends it over to `our_wsgi_app`.
+The app handles the request, prepares the response and sends it back to `SecondMiddleware`.
+It can modify the response if it wants before sending it back to `FirstMiddleware`.
+The response is modified again, and then `FirstMiddleware` sends it back to the web server `(e.g., Gunicorn)`.